Do you have neck pain? Neck stiffness?

 When sleeping on your side, you should also sleep with a pillow between your knees to keep your hips and thighs parallel to one another (helping to keep the lower half of your body in a neutral position).
 Otherwise, you may strain your pelvis, tailbone, hips, and/or knees as you sleep.

-Choosing the Perfect Pillow
+Choosing the Perfect Pillow to prevent neck pain

 I personally use the Pillo-Pedic pillow from Foot Levelers.
 Because it has a soft and hard side with thick and thin edges, the Pillo-Pedic pillow is like having four pillows in one.
 The design makes the Pillo-Pedic great for both side and back sleepers.